hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 $ srun --pty -p interactive -t 0-2:00 --mem 1G --reservation=HBC /bin/bash
 ```

 Press enter after you copy and paste in that command.
-You should see a couple of messages, and in a few seconds you should get back the command prompt `$`; the string of characters before the command prompt should have changed.
+You should see a couple of messages, and in a few seconds you should get back the command prompt `$`, but the string of characters before the command prompt should have changed.
 They should say something like `[rc_training01@compute-a-16-73 ~]`.
 This is telling you that you are using one of the compute nodes/computer on the cluster now.

 > **Tip** - When you run any command in shell, once the command has finished doing what it is supposed to do, it will bring you back your command prompt.

 Once you make sure that your command prompt is preceded by a character string that contains the word "compute" we will copy over some data from a shared location on the cluster to a folder designated to each one of us.
-By default, when you log in you will automatically be looking at the main folder designated for your use.
+By default, when you log in you will automatically be looking at the main folder designated for your use, it is referred to as you "home directory".

 > NOTE: When you run the `srun` command between the classes and after this workshop with your own account please remove the `--reservation` string.
 >